 And if you have an Apple Music subscription, you have the option to download any song, album, or playlist from its catalog for offline listening.

 If you're planning on downloading songs to listen to offline in order to save your data, you'll want to make sure you do so while on Wi-Fi rather than over cellular.
-To check, bring up Control Center by swiping up from the bottom of the screen and make sure Wi-Fi is enabled, then check the top of your iPhone's screen to make sure the cellular identifier has been replaced with the Wi-Fi icon.
+To check, bring up Control Center by swiping down from the top of your display (or up from the bottom on the iPhone 8 and earlier) and make sure Wi-Fi is enabled, then check the top of your iPhone's screen to make sure the cellular identifier has been replaced with the Wi-Fi icon.

 Like any other streaming music service, Apple Music uses a data connection in order to serve up Beats 1, its curated playlists, and its other radio stations to your iPhone or iPad.